 The last thing we wish to promote is giving up of tea and coffee in the name of food miles.
-A tea and coffee during your working day is a necessity, enjoyment and culture in many a busy work place — so we may as well honour them with some extra chores before condemning them to the bin.
+A tea (herbal or not) and coffee (and the occasional biscuit) during your working day is a necessity, enjoyment and culture in many a busy work place — so we may as well honour them with some extra chores before condemning them to the bin.

 What to do with coffee grounds

 1. Soften skin